-Electronically, you must turn in everything, i.e., the report in pdf-format, named report.pdf, and, if you have chosen the programming track, all relevant programs, test files, and manual.txt.
+You must turn in everything, i.e., the report in pdf-format, named report.pdf, andall relevant programs, test files, and manual.txt.

 You upload your files using "SDU Assignment" in Blackboard (which will give you a receipt).
-You should avoid Danish (and other non-ascii) characters (such as α , φ , and α) in your directory and file names (Blackboard does not handle this well).
+You should avoid Danish (and other non-ascii) characters (such as $\alpha$ , $\phi$ , and $\alpha$ ) in your directory and file names (Blackboard does not handle this well).
 To be safe, also avoid spaces and all special characters not normally occurring in file names.